-PPO benefit: Your catastrophic out-of-pocket maximum is \$5,000 per person (\$10,000 per family) when you use PPO providers/facilities and pharmacies.
+PPO benefit: Your catastrophic protection out-of-pocket maximum is \$5,000 for a Self Only enrollment (\$10,000 Self and Family) when you use PPO providers/facilities and pharmacies.
 Only eligible expenses for network providers count toward this limit.